ad-si/adriansieber-com/posts/_2018-11-01_introduction_to_purescript_for_haskell_developers/main.md

 ## Summary

-\Huge{PureScript is currently the best way to write JavaScript!}
+\center \Huge PureScript is currently the best way to write JavaScript!

 <!--